-To accomplish this goal, the events will initially be restricted to single-day Ride Days or practice events, the number of event staff and participants will be limited, social distancing guidelines will be enforced, staff will be tested for elevated temperatures, PPE will be required in accordance with CDC guidelines, fixed seating areas will be restricted and/or eliminated, food and merchandise sales will be limited, and health and safety messaging will be prominent throughout the facility.
+To accomplish this goal, the events will initially be restricted to single-day events, the number of event staff and participants will be limited, social distancing guidelines will be enforced, staff will be tested for elevated temperatures, PPE will be required in accordance with CDC guidelines, fixed seating areas will be restricted and/or eliminated, food and merchandise sales will be limited, and health and safety messaging will be prominent throughout the facility.

-The following plan is submitted for the resumption of amateur racing.
-A more comprehensive plan will be submitted for professional events.
+The following plan is submitted for the resumption of recreational riding.